nasa-jpl/itslive-explorer/README.md

 This should open a browser window with the JupyterLab IDE, showing your current working directory on the left-hand navigation.
 Navigate to the tutorial folder of choice and click on their associated *.ipynb files to get started.

 > **NOTE:** Sometimes Conda environments change (break) even with pinned down dependencies.
-If you run into an issue with dependencies for the tutorials please open an issue and we'll try to fix it as soon as possible.
+If you run into an issue with dependencies for the itslive-explorer please open an issue and we'll try to fix it as soon as possible.

 ## Credit